bhuisoubik/CText/README.md

 ```
 `Alt` key for selecting menu bar, `Left` and `Right` key for navigating  in menu bar and `Up` and `Down` for selecting Menu Item.

+To open a file from command line: run the project with the file name as argument `dotnet run <file-name>`

 ### Key Bindings
 |Key|Description|
 |:--:|:--------:|